Home Home Buyers The Costly Myth Trapping Luxury Homes Cupertino Buyers

 What Does Your Housing Situation Actually Look Like Right Now?

-Before we talk about 2026 housing trends, it is worth pausing on a more personal question.
+Before we talk forecasts and data, it is worth pausing on something more personal.
 Where are you in this?
 Are you renting, watching your payment climb every lease cycle?
-Are you a homeowner who has wanted to move but felt like the window closed?
-Or are you somewhere in the middle, not sure whether now is the time to act or wait?
+Are you a homeowner who has wanted to move but convinced yourself the window closed?

 How long have you been in that holding pattern?
 And what has staying in it actually cost you, not just in dollars, but in the decisions you have had to defer?

-Even without a dramatic drop, a move from 7% to 6.5% on a $1.2 million loan saves you several hundred dollars every single month.
-That is not a small number.
-That is a real shift in what you can qualify for, and what the payment looks like on a home you actually want.
+Think about what even a small rate move means in real numbers.
+A drop from 7% to 6.5% on a $1.2 million loan saves several hundred dollars every single month.
+That is not noise.
+That is a real shift in what you can qualify for and what the monthly payment looks like on a home you actually want.
+Are you with me on that?

 What Would a More Predictable Market Mean for Your Plans?

-Based on what a lot of buyers and sellers are telling us, what they were actually waiting for was not a zero-rate environment.
-It was a sense that the market was stable enough to plan around.
-The 2026 housing market outlook, across multiple expert forecasts, is pointing toward exactly that kind of stability.
-Not a frenzy.
-Not a crash.
-A market that makes sense again.
+Here is what a lot of buyers and sellers say they were actually waiting for.
+Not a zero-rate environment.
+Not a price crash.
+A sense that the market was stable enough to plan around.

-Nobody can tell you whether 2026 housing conditions make this the right moment for your specific situation.
-That depends on your finances, your timeline, your life, and your goals.
-What a conversation with a knowledgeable Broker can do is help you look at the actual numbers for your situation, not the national averages, and figure out whether the math works.
+Nobody can tell you whether this is the right moment for your specific situation.
+That depends on your finances, your timeline, and your goals.
+But what a conversation with a knowledgeable Broker can do is help you look at the actual numbers, not national averages, and figure out whether the math works for you.

-If you have been on the fence about buying or selling in Cupertino, would it make sense to at least get a clear picture of where things stand?
+If you have been on the fence about luxury homes in this market, would it make sense to at least get a clear picture of where things stand?
 Not a pitch.
 Not a push.
 Just a straightforward look at your options, so the decision you make is yours.

 If that sounds like a conversation worth having, Timothy Alston, Broker (DRE# 01328224) at Aegis Luxury Real Estate, is available at (408) 207-4593.
 The next step is yours to take.